 I started working full time in the summers at the ripe old age of 15.
 Believe it or not, I felt pressure from one of my parents to get a summer job.

 I already mowed lawns and delivered papers, but I guess that wasn’t enough.
-With the best intent, my hard working parent was just trying to instill that same ethic in me.
+With the best intentions, my hard working parent was just trying to instill that same ethic in me.
 It worked, but let’s leave that topic for a discussion with my psychiatrist.
 For now, let’s talk about gardening and investment portfolios.

-It was an early summer morning back in the late 1970’s.
+It was an early summer morning back in the late 1970s.
 I walked across my small rural home town to a fine dining establishment that resided on 15 acres of property.
 The restaurant was housed in a large home built in 1891.
 It was surrounded by mature trees, perennial gardens, a pond, rows of flowers planted annually, grass and shrubs.

 As I walked, I was nervous.
 I had never applied for a real job before.
 The lawn mowing business was inherited from my older brother.
 I can’t remember how I got the paper route.
-That day, I put on some half way decent clothes, but I was still a few years away from suits and ties, that’s for sure.
+That day, I put on some halfway decent clothes, but I was still a few years away from suits and ties, that’s for sure.
 Being a small town, I kind of knew the owner so I walked in and asked to see her.
 As luck would have it, she was there, we spoke for a few minutes and I walked away with my first real job.

 Over the next few years during high school and college, I was a “jack of all trades” at that restaurant.
 I waited tables, washed dishes, did food prep and organized wedding receptions.
 However, my favorite job was working on what we called the grounds crew.

 You must till the soil and provide it with nutrients.
 After that, you put in different types of plants to keep some blooms going all summer long.
-For variety, perennials, annuals, shrubs and decorative flowering trees are planted into an eye pleasing arrangement.
+For variety, perennials, annuals, shrubs, and decorative flowering trees are planted into an eye-pleasing arrangement.

 Over time, however, some plants do not like the environment and die off.
 Other plants love it and start to spread.
 Some plants are even invasive looking to choke off anything that gets in the way of their quest for water and nutrients.
 Some years the weather is perfect for your garden and some years you may experience a flood or drought.